 Please use the Underground Facility Damage Report (UFDR) form to report underground utility damages.

-The next training session by the Public Service Department is October 23, 2015.
+The next training session by the Public Service Department is to be determined.

 Vermont Public Service Board Rules